FSBalbuena/gameOfLife/README.md

 - User should be able to see a description "A cellular automaton simulation."
 - User should be able to see the game's grid
 - User should be able to select the initial state
+- User should be able to advance click on 'Restart' button
 - User should be able to advance click on 'Next state' button
   - User should be able to see a loading state
   - User should be able to see the game's next state